wtsi-hgi/lurge/docs/outline.md

 - if not passed volumes to use, uses all volumes
 - starts multiprocessing processes for how many mpistats it has to read over
     - finds the most recent mpistat for each volume (`utils/finder.py`)
+    - checks that it hasn't already got that data in the DB, otherwise it'll skip that particular mpistat
     - iterates over mpistat file for first time (finding vaults)
         - if it finds the deepest level in a vault (contains `.vault` and `XXX-YYY`), it gets the relative path of the file from the `.vault`
         - using the relative path, and the path of the `.vault`, it can produce the full path